webdriverio/webdriverio/website/docs/GettingStarted.md

     title="Getting Started with WebdriverIO"
 />

-:::tip کانال رسمی یوتیوب 🎥
+:::tip Official YouTube Channel 🎥

 You can find more videos around WebdriverIO on the [official YouTube channel](https://youtube.com/@webdriverio).
 Make sure you subscribe!